 Our training programme is designed to help colleagues identify when a vulnerable customer is in need of support.
 We have also been working to make sure that we listen, learn and act on customer feedback.
 As a business, we have also partnered with external organisations to enhance these services – including Alzheimer Scotland, the Royal National Institute of Blind People (RNIB), BackUp and Samaritans.
 More than 14,500 colleagues also became Dementia Friends during 2018.
 We are also working closely with our products team to ensure our service is accessible.
 For example, our RNIB-accredited debit card has been specially designed to support our customers with visual impairments.

-To ensure that we are able to support customers with additional needs we have an interpretation service for customers where English is not their first language and a video interpretation service for the 150,000 British Sign Language users in the UK.
+To support customers with additional needs, we have an interpretation service for those where English is not their first language and a video interpretation service for the 150,000 British Sign Language users in the UK.

 Dealing with financial difficulties

 We recognise that in times of financial difficulty our customers may find themselves in vulnerable circumstances and may require additional help and support.

 In our Debt Management Operation we have 3 dedicated specialist support teams with experienced colleagues, who have received specific training from our external debt advice and charity partners, like Money Advice Trust, Samaritans who focus solely on supporting customers in vulnerable circumstances.